Updated November 12, 2020 at 12:22 p.m.

 HARTFORD — The Hartford Guardian‘s Publisher Ann Marie Adams is expected to sue Halle Marie Berry for loss of revenue because of media suppression, invasion of privacy, theft of services and copyright infringement.

-Consequently, Adams was forced to alert people about this kind of media suppression that has been expertly done in secret for years by Berry’s associates.
+Consequently, Adams was forced to alert people about this kind of media suppression that has been expertly done in secret for years by Berry and her associates.
 A clandestine operation to suppress local journalists, therefore, demanded attention from advocates for a strong democracy and a free press, Adams said.

-The recent attacks by Berry and her associates allegedly first happened at the White House inaugural ball in January 2013.
+The recent attacks by Berry and her associates allegedly first happened on the 2010 presidential campaign and then at the White House inaugural ball in January 2013.
 Afterward, Adams, who now lives in Hartford, was stalked and attacked again in 2014 at her townhouse in Avon, CT.
 Adams was clueless about Berry’s unorthodox methods of appropriating her likeness and theft of services until President Barack Obama intervened on Adams’ behalf.

-Adams was a trained method-actress and model.
+Adams was an immigrant from Jamaica in 1987, coming to America as a whiz kid in chess, a brilliant writer and spelling bee champion.
+Soon afterward, she was a trained method-actress and a trained model.
 She was featured in two scenes as Ann Marie Rose in the 1991 film, “Strictly Business.”
-In between takes, Berry approached the director to express her dissatisfaction about Adams presence in the movie because Adams was considered competition in New York.
+In between takes, Berry approached the director to express her dissatisfaction about Adams presence in the movie because Adams was considered competition and prettier than Berry in New York.
 Also, Berry had slimmed down to look like Adams for the role that launched her career.

 Moreover, Berry and her associates have frequently interrupted Adams’ career since Adams was editor-in-chief of The Kingsman, a newspaper at Brooklyn College.
 They continued to interrupt Adams, while she was at the Times Herald Record in New York and The Hartford Courant in CT, where she won a national award for first place in education reporting in 2001.